sulu/sulu-docs/bundles/http_cache.rst

 .. note::

-    When using the paths handler you need to be aware that pages which reference the structure being invalidated will **not be updated** - for exmaple pages which aggregate the subject structure in a SmartContent content type.
+    When using the paths handler you need to be aware that pages which reference the structure being invalidated will **not be updated** - for example pages which aggregate the subject structure in a SmartContent content type.

 Public Handler
 """"""""""""""